Download the Briefing

 Business transformation is everywhere, particularly in the world of health care, where the environment has changed dramatically in recent decades, along with consumer needs and expectations.

-As North Carolina’s homegrown, not-for-profit insurer for the past 90 years, Blue Cross and Blue Shield of North Carolina must modernize its structure in order to fulfill our mission to make health care more affordable, easier to navigate and accessible to all.
+As North Carolina’s homegrown, not-for-profit insurer for the past 90 years, Blue Cross and Blue Shield of North Carolina is positioned to meet the needs of our members and communities in new ways and fulfill our mission of making health care more affordable, easier to navigate and accessible to all.

 Millions of North Carolinians, spread across all 100 counties, place their trust in Blue Cross NC every day.
 Even when others left the insurance market, we’ve stood by our home state to ensure all counties had coverage.
-With this bill, we will continue to be a strong, stable and local not-for-profit presence.
+Now, we can continue to be strong, stable and maintain our commitment to North Carolina.

-Blue Cross NC is committed to improving the health and well-being of our customers and communities — we won’t stop until health care is better for all.
-Blue Cross NC will continue its mission as North Carolina’s home state, not-for-profit health care insurer
+Blue Cross NC remains deeply committed to improving the health and well-being of our customers and communities and will continue its longstanding mission as North Carolina’s home state, not-for-profit health care insurer.

-This bill does not contain any measures that would increase premiums.
-It does not take away rate review authority and approval from the NC Department of Insurance.
-And, it will require all investments and the holding company be in service of the Blue Cross NC mission for the health and well-being of the community.
+We ensured that this law would not cause premiums to increase.
+This modernization does not take away rate review authority and approval from the NC Department of Insurance.
+It also requires the holding company and all investments to be in service of the Blue Cross NC mission for the health and well-being of the community.

 Building on a culture of innovation, we have already launched programs to reduce administrative costs for doctors and to add more substance abuse and addiction centers in 13 new counties.
 With this change, we can do more to treat the root causes behind rising health care costs.

 Rebates are required by federal law if an insurer fails to spend a minimum of 80% of every premium dollar on medical care.
-Nothing in the bill changes that requirement.
+This law doesn’t change that for our members.

-The bill has numerous provisions for oversight and visibility into the companies’ activities, including an annual report from the restructured company showing where Blue Cross NC has made strategic investments and how much top executives are paid.
+As required by this new law, DOI has oversight and visibility into the companies’ activities, including an annual report from the restructured company showing where Blue Cross NC has made strategic investments and how much top executives are paid.